 Starting from the initial port site with small lateral quays adjacent to the town center (1), port expansion is the product of evolving maritime technologies and improvements in cargo handling.
 This is also marked by changing spatial relationships between the port and the urban core, as docks are built further away from the central business district (2).
-In the later stages, increased specialization of cargo handling, growing sizes of ships, and ever increasing demands for space for cargo-handling and storage results in port activity being concentrated at sites far removed from the oldest facilities.
+In the later stages, increased specialization of cargo handling, growing sizes of ships, and ever-increasing demands for space for cargo handling and storage result in port activity being concentrated at sites far removed from the oldest facilities.
 In turn, original port sites, commonly located adjacent to downtown areas, became obsolete and were abandoned (3).
-Numerous reconversion opportunities of port facilities to other uses (waterfront parks, housing and commercial developments) were created.
-Three major phases identified so far in the port development process involve setting, expansion and specialization.
+Numerous reconversion opportunities of port facilities to other uses (waterfront parks, housing, and commercial developments) were created.
+Three major phases identified so far in the port development process involve setting, expansion, and specialization.

 - Inland waterway ports.
-These ports are either standard inland maritime or barge ports that are being integrated to hinterland services of coastal ports through shuttle services by barges or smaller ships.
-This is particularly the case along the Rhine / Scheldt delta where inland barge ports acts as feeders for delta ports such as Rotterdam and Antwerp.
+These ports are either standard inland maritime or barge ports that are being integrated into hinterland services of coastal ports through shuttle services by barges or smaller ships.
+This is particularly the case along the Rhine / Scheldt delta, where inland barge ports act as feeders for delta ports such as Rotterdam and Antwerp.